GrahamDumpleton/mod_wsgi/docs/user-guides/frequently-asked-questions.rst

 or even a distinct application?
 In other words, something akin to being able to define access, authentication and authorisation handlers in mod_python.

-*A*: Provided you are using Apache 2.0 or later, version 2.0 of mod_wsgi provides support for hooking into the Apache access, authentication and authorisation handler phases.
+*A*: mod_wsgi provides support for hooking into the Apache access, authentication and authorisation handler phases.
 This doesn't allow full control of how the Apache handler is implemented, but does allow control over how user credentials are validated, determination of what groups a user is a member of and whether specific hosts are allowed access.
 This is generally more